Adult Therapeutic Groups

 The group’s format includes exposure or introduction to traditional teachings and ceremony, as well as education about trauma and its effect on the brain and body.
 It also covers skills to self-regulate triggers, and aims to reduce shame, and build self-confidence and self-esteem.

-Each group starts with a check-in, and includes an educational component and cultural teaching.
+Each session begins with a smudge and prayer, and includes an educational component and cultural teaching.
+A healthy hot meal is provided.
 In line with the holistic teachings of the four aspects of self, each session and the whole group itself are structured in a way that honours this view of healing.

 The four phases of the group are: